Families Living in Transition: McKinney-Vento

 McKinney-Vento Act

 The McKinney-Vento Homeless Assistance Act, originally passed in 1987, is the primary federal law addressing the educational needs of children and youth experiencing homelessness in the United States.
 It was enacted in response to the growing crisis of homelessness during the 1980s.
-The Mckinney-Vento Act was created with the goal of ensuring the enrollment, attendance, and success of homeless children and youth in school.
+The McKinney-Vento Act was created with the goal of ensuring the enrollment, attendance, and success of homeless children and youth in school.

-Students Eligible for Support
+Students May Be Eligible for Support if:

 - Living in a shelter or transitional housing program.